rydmike/theme_demo/README.md

 flutter: Prefs get   : ["defaultRadius"] = -1.0 (double?)
 ```

-Lastly and as before, if the settings controller providers, gets new values, the `ThemeData` will update and the `MaterialApp` will rebuild, and we see a theme that the matches the settings values that were stored in the settings key-value DB we changed to:
+Lastly and as before, if the settings controller providers get new values, the `ThemeData` will update and the `MaterialApp` will rebuild, and we see a theme that matches the settings values that were stored in the settings key-value DB we changed to:

 ```
 flutter: PROVIDER    : lightThemeProvider